Mama June Weight Loss: Show Sets Ratings Records, But Marred In Controversy

 Honey Boo Boo’s mother, Mama June, has come a long way from her days of being an overweight trailer park mom.
 Lately, the headlines have been dominated by reports of the Mama June weight loss.
-And, despite all the controversy she faced while she was on Here Comes Honey Boo Boo, Mama June seems to be really relishing her role as a weight loss guru.
+And despite all the controversy she faced while she was on Here Comes Honey Boo Boo, Mama June seems to be really relishing her role as a weight loss guru.

 — Me. (@shezsoambitious) February 25, 2017

-The premiere of Mama June’s show was number one in its time slot, which delighted Marc Juris, the WETv president.
+The premiere of Mama June’s show was No. 1 in its time slot, which delighted Marc Juris, the WETv president.

 “At a time when so much is competing for viewers’ attention, Mama June’s journey is proof that great storytelling with compelling characters can break out and deliver a significant and engaged audience.
 Mama June shares an honest, emotional and relatable story that is empowering as well as entertaining.”